naubergois/modelingpostgres/README.md

 **Database Script**

-Writing"python create_tables.py" command in terminal, it is easier to create and recreate tables
+Writing python create_tables.py" command in terminal, it is easier to create and recreate tables

+**Run ETL**

+to run ETL process use command python elt.py

 **Jupyter Notebook**

-ETL.ipynb, a Jupyter laptop is provided for verifying each command and data also then using those statements and copying into etl.py and running it into a terminal with"python etl.py" and then conducting test.ipynb to see if data has been loaded in all the tables
+ETL.ipynb, a Jupyter laptop is provided for verifying each command and data also then using those statements and copying into etl.py and running it into a terminal with"python etl.py" and then conducting test.ipynb to see if data has been loaded in all the tables.

+#### Project structure Files used on the project:

+1. **sql_queries.py** contains all your sql queries

+2. **create_tables.py** drops and creates tables.
+You run this file to reset your tables before each time you run your ETL scripts.

+3. **test.ipynb** displays the firstrows of each table to let you check your database.

+4. **etl.ipynb** reads and processes a single file from song_data and log_data and loads the data into your tables.

+5. **etl.py** reads and processes files from song_data and log_data and loads them into your tables.

+6. **README.md** current file